We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Insert the SIM Card

-It's possible that you're unable to complete data transfer because you have a new (target) iPhone and it's not activated.
+You may be unable to complete data transfer because you have a new (target) iPhone, and it's not activated.
 You'll need a SIM card to activate the device.
 So, ensure to insert a SIM card into the target phone and then attempt to transfer data once more.

 insert sim card

-Step 2.
-Locate the Bluetooth option/icon and tap on it to turn it ON.
+• Find the Bluetooth icon and tap it to turn Bluetooth ON.

 enable bluetooth